loomnetwork/loom-unity-project-template/README.md

 # Deprecated Repository

 This repository is **deprecated and no longer maintained**.
-We suggest you head over to the [Loom Network SDK for Unity](https://github.com/loomnetwork/unity-sdk) repository.
-It contains the SDK code and a Unity 2017.4 project that provides examples.
+Head over to [this page](https://loomx.io/developers/docs/en/join-testnet.html) to find out how you can join the Loom PlasmaChain Testnet.

 # Overview